Murder, greed, corruption, exploitation, adultery and treachery. Chicago certainly makes a killing when it comes to delivering sins, sex and sass.

 Touring aficionado Bernie Nolan, too, encapsulates the droll, corrupt character of Mamma Morton (‘When You’re Good To Mamma’) who presides over prisoners in Cook County Jail and believes all favours she gives should be reciprocated.

 The stylised, cynical sexuality of Bob Fosse’s distinct choreographic style oozes from the very pores of the Ensemble dancers in Chicago.
 They certainly flashed their quota of naked skin throughout the evening in their pared down, stripped-back black costumes.
 Uninhibited, the male and female members of the Ensemble kept the underground, sensuous and sexy ambience alive, accompanied by clever lighting on a simple set.

-The whole show is enacted with very few props — singing, dancing and all-round performing is what communicates the story in this musical.
-Drama is added with the use of swing ladders at the sides of the stage — used for great comic effect by the two leading ladies.
+The whole show is enacted with very few props.
+Singing, dancing and all-round performing is what communicates the story in this musical.
+Drama is added with the use of swing ladders at the sides of the stage – exploited for great comic effect by the two leading ladies.

 There is an ease and openness about Chicago.
 The jazz orchestra features on a raised platform on-stage, the cast members switch roles to act out back-stories and lead characters interact with the musicians in the orchestra.
 The audience was so professionally entertained that when it came to curtain calls, I was desperately hoping for another rendition of a show-stopping tune.
 Alas, it was not to be.

-With a nightclub singer, a double-murderess, a smooth-talking lawyer and a cell block of sin ready and waiting to entertain you: it really would be a crime to miss all that jazz!
+There’s a nightclub singer, a double-murderess, a smooth-talking lawyer and a cell block of sin ready and waiting to entertain you.
+It really would be a crime to miss all that jazz!

 *Photograph by Hugo Glendinning.